Shopping Cart

 What is the typical set up time for Acrylx?

-Twelve minutes at room temperature.
-You have about 2-4 minutes to adjust reduction and alignment, then the limb and column should be held without motion until set is complete.
+Five minutes at room temperature.
+You have approximately one minute to adjust reduction and alignment, then the limb and column should be held without motion until set is complete.
 It is important not to have Acrylx (or any other resins) in motion during the actual cure period.
-Allow a minimum of 12 total minutes from tube fill until final anesthesia recovery or limb manipulation.
+Allow a minimum of five total minutes from tube fill until final anesthesia recovery or limb manipulation.

 What is the best way to determine if an Acrylx column has completely cured (hardened)?

 The safest and most reliable method is to use a watch or timer.
-Allow a full 12 minutes after application before moving the frame.
-Up to 4 minutes after application is acceptable to fine tune reduction, then eliminate any additional motion during the cure process.
+Allow a minimum of five total minutes from tube fill until final anesthesia recovery or limb manipulation.
+You have approximately one minute to adjust reduction and alignment, then eliminate any additional motion during the cure process.
 Do not wiggle or pinch the column during the cure period to determine hardness.
-12 minutes will coincide with maximum exotherm followed by a brief cooling period.
+Five minutes will coincide with maximum exotherm followed by a brief cooling period.

 Why does IMEX emphasize this product for avian, exotic, feline, toy breeds and mandibular fractures?